 If you’ve been around for a while, you’ll know I love all things spicy and all things dumpling.
 So it’ll come as no surprise that these spicy pork dumplings are my not-so-secret obsession.

-Lamb flavoured with garlic, spring onion and soy sauce, all wrapped up in a little dumpling wrapper.
-You guys, these are a flavour sensation.
+Lamb flavoured with garlic, spring onion and soy sauce, all nestled up snugly in a little dumpling wrapper: in other words, a flavour sensation.
 Make them ahead of time and store in the fridge or freezer, then steam, boil or fry.
 Top with a spicy soy sauce and you’re ready to dive in.

 Is there anything better than juicy, bouncy, steamed dumplings?
 This celebration of pork and crab is absolutely delicious, and my simple tips and tricks will help you achieve the perfect filling texture.